Unboxing LLMs > loading...

 3. FActScore

-• Description: A framework that decomposes generated text into atomic facts and verifies each against reference information.
+• Description: Breaks down generated text into individual factual claims and verifies each against a knowledge source.

 Emerging Evaluation Areas